pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 3. Now Is time to start the "Instance Wizard" to generate an instance by clicking on "Launch Instance" under menu Compute -> Instances.
 - An "instance" refers to a virtual server created within a cloud environment like OpenStack, AWS, or Google Cloud.
 It acts much like a traditional physical server but is hosted on a shared physical hardware infrastructure
 4. In the launch configuration menu you'll be presented with a number of option; under first menu "Details", name your instance something unique.
 Leave the rest on "Details" as default.
-5. Under menu "Source" you should select the OS (Operating System) Image you wish to run; for this excercise we will use "Ubuntu 22.04-LTS". **OBS!
+5. Under menu "Source" you should select the OS (Operating System) Image you wish to run; for this excercise we will use "Ubuntu 22.04-LTS" (chose the latest version available). **OBS!
 Set "create new volume" to "No"**
 6. Under menu "Flavor" you select a flavor (size of VM) with up to 2 cpu and 2 GB memory.
 - This allocates the size of your VM considering RAM memory and number of CPUs.
 7. Under menu Security Groups you add your own custom group.